vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 For general assistance with installation and setup, check out the B0XX discord (link can be found on [b0xx.com](b0xx.com)).
 People there are pretty friendly and there's usually someone around who can help.

+## Error: "\<key\>" is not a valid key name

+One of the entries in hotkeys.ini is invalid.
+Find the line referenced in the error message and set it to something valid.

+Some people may get this error despite not having made an invalid change to hotkeys.ini, due to the default value of the debug hotkey being the empty string.
+If there is no key value between the quotes in the error message, open hotkeys and add a value for the debug hotkey (entry #25).

 ## Controller behavior is unexpected, or a specific technique doesn't work